Brazilian Butt Lift Fat Grafting

-The Brazilian butt lift, commonly referred to as its acronym BBL, is an increasingly popular procedure.
-The American Society of Plastic Surgeons 2017 Plastic Surgery Statistics report notes that there were 20,301 buttock augmentation with fat grafting procedures performed in 2017, a 10% increase from the previous year.
+The Brazilian butt lift commonly referred to as its acronym BBL is an increasingly popular procedure.
+The American Society of Plastic Surgeons 2017 Plastic Surgery Statistics report notes that there was 20,301 buttock augmentation with fat grafting procedures performed in 2017, a 10% increase from the previous year.

-A Brazilian butt lift is a fat transfer procedure that grafts patient derived adipose tissue to the buttocks.
-Butt augmentation from fat transfer of the patient's own fat allows for customized placement of the extracted cells.
+A Brazilian butt lift is a fat transfer procedure that grafts patient-derived adipose tissue to the buttocks.
+Butt augmentation from the fat transfer of the patient's fat allows for customized placement of the extracted cells.
 A buttock augmentation from fat transfer is more customizable than an implant that remains in a specific location, as cells can be injected all around the tissue for increased volume and projection while simultaneously improving body contours.

-Buttock augmentation that uses patient derived fat is also beneficial due to its lower risk of rejection, since no foreign materials are being implanted.
-Dr. Joubin Gabbay, M.D., a board-certified plastic surgeon who specializes in reconstructive and aesthetic plastic surgery, notes that a Brazilian buttock lift can be advantageous over buttock implants, which may cause problems for certain underweight patients.
+Buttock augmentation that uses patient-derived fat is also beneficial due to its lower risk of rejection since no foreign materials are being implanted.
+Brazilian buttock lift can be advantageous over buttock implants, which may cause problems for certain underweight patients.
 The fact that butt implants might shift, be rejected by the body, or become encapsulated makes them a bigger risk.